webview/webview/README.md

 ## Prerequisites

 Your compiler must support minimum C++11 except for platforms that require a more modern version.

+This project uses CMake and Ninja, and while recommended for your convenience, these tools aren't required for using the library.

 ### Linux and BSD